Fenugreek: benefits, dosage, contraindications

 Posologie

-Effect of fenugreek extract supplement on testosterone levels in male: A meta-analysis of clinical trials
+Effect of fenugreek extract supplementation on testosterone levels in males: A meta-analysis of clinical trials

 Gastroesophageal reflux ✪✪✪✪✪

-Fenugreek is rich in mucilages, substances that form a gel when in contact with water.
-This gel can coat the stomach and esophagus lining, forming a protective barrier against gastric acidity and reflux.
-In a small clinical study on patients frequently suffering from heartburn, taking a fenugreek fiber-based product (FenuLife) at the rate of 2 g twice a day, 30 minutes before the two main meals, showed an improvement in gastric reflux symptoms from the first week of treatment, with the improvement continuing throughout the two weeks of the study.
+Fenugreek is rich in mucilages, substances that form a gel when they come into contact with water.
+This gel can coat the lining of the stomach and esophagus, forming a protective barrier against gastric acidity and reflux.
+In a small clinical study of patients who frequently suffered from heartburn, taking a fenugreek fiber product (FenuLife) at a dose of 2 g twice a day, 30 minutes before the two main meals, showed an improvement in symptoms of gastric reflux from the first week of treatment, with this improvement continuing throughout the two weeks of the study.

 Posologie